-Carefully inspect the unit before start-up.
+Carefully inspect the unit before startup.
 All motor bearings should be properly lubricated, and all fasteners should be securely tightened.
 Rotate centrifugal wheel by hand to ensure free movement.

-Before placing hand on centrifugal wheel or belts, lock out power source.
+Before placing hand on centrifugal wheel or belts, lock out the power source.
 Check all set-screws and keys.
 Tighten when necessary.

-Check condition of belts and the amount of tension prior to start-up.
+Check the condition of belts and the amount of tension prior to start-up.
 DO NOT overtighten, as bearing damage will occur.

 Recommended belt tension should permit deflection of 1/64" per inch of span.
-Exercise extreme care when adjusting belts as not to misalign the pulleys.
-Any misalignment will cause a sharp reduction in belt life and produce squeaky, annoying noises.
+Exercise extreme care when adjusting belts as not to misalign pulleys.
+Any misalignment will cause a sharp reduction in belt life and can produce excess belt noise. (see Figure 4).
 On units equipped with two groove pulleys, adjust all belts with equal tension.
-Belts must be adjusted after approximately 40 hours of operation.
+Belts must be adjusted after approx. 40 hours of operation.